Patient Room Safety

 In-room solutions for patient safety

-Successful patient safety programs start with ensuring your patient's room is equipped with appropriate preventative measures designed to reduce the risk of falls, tripping, wandering, nighttime disorientation, and other fall-related injuries.
+Successful patient safety programs start with ensuring every room is equipped with appropriate preventative measures designed to reduce the risk of falls, tripping, nighttime disorientation, and other wandering-related injuries.
 AliMed's wide-ranging, in-room safety devices are critical additions to any comprehensive Fall Management program, providing an additional layer of security for patients and caregivers.

 - Non-Alarmed Fall Mats — These impact-absorbing, durable mats help cushion falls and prevent serious injury.
 With a variety of thicknesses and styles— from ultra-thin, low-profile or multi-foldable, easy-to-store designs, to easy-to-clean, heat-sealed seams or slip-resistant nonskid bottoms—you'll find a mat to fit your patient's needs.